 - 3.2.1.
 Welwyn Hatfield Borough Council have also developed an LCWIP in partnership with HCC, with WSP's support.
 The walking and cycling networks in these two LCWIPS have therefore been aligned.
 The key inter-urban routes that connect to the St Albans District LCWIPs are the Alban Way and the A1057.
 The Alban Way is an off-carriageway active travel route between the two, while the A1057 is a slightly more direct route but has a worse level of service for pedestrians (there is only one footway) and cyclists (who must mix with high volumes of traffic). - 3.2.2.
-Dacorum Borough Council, Hertsmere Borough Council and East Herts District Council are also looking to develop LCWIPs with HCC and WSP in the foreseeable future. - 3.2.3.
+Dacorum Borough Council, Hertsmere Borough Council and East Herts District Council have also commenced the development of LCWIPs with HCC and WSP in recent months. - 3.2.3.
 Connections with neighbouring authorities are discussed in more detail in sections 5, 6, 7, 8 and separate document Appendix A.